Jay-Feng2008/Neural-Network-from-Scratch/README.md

 Delta:   Loss
 f(u):    The output of the input neuron as a function of "u".
 u:       The sum of the product of each weight and output of output neurons in the previous.
 X:       The output of the output neuron which the weight in connecting.
+Notice the function f also has index m and n.
+However in most modles the function for each neuron is the same.
+Therefore, the index of f does not matter much.